what3words/w3w-swift-wrapper/README.md

 A swift library to use the [what3words REST API](https://docs.what3words.com/api/v3/).

+A definitive guide can be found on What3Words'

 # Overview

 The what3words Swift wrapper gives you programmatic access to